thaliaarchi/tty37-docs/unsorted/catalog.md

 equipped to form-feed 11 inches.
 Various length form-feed parts will be available to handle forms up to 15 inches in length.

-**Reverse Line Space and Half Forward and Reverse Line Spacing.** These features, controlled by two-character sequences, enable the operator or a distant terminal to follow formats which had been previously impractical or impossible.
-In addition, correction of errors, printing of fractions, and other operations are easily accomplished.
-When these features are in a page printer with Vertical Tabulation and Form Feed, the line spacing rate of the Vertical Tabulation and Form Feed is approximately one and one-half times the normal rate of line spacing (and the Double Line Space feature is not provided).

 *Page 10:*

 **Two Color Printing.** This feature, controlled by the operator or on-line from